Sawangg/autotr/README.md

 > the API will stop working.
 Use the web app to check your account.
 To login to the web app, you'll need to send the
 > verification code by SMS because your app won't be enrolled anymore.

-**⚠️ Becareful how your exposing the API because anyone can query it meaning anyone can interact with your Trade Republic account! ⚠️**
+**⚠️ Becareful how you're exposing the API because anyone can query it meaning anyone can interact with your Trade Republic account! ⚠️**

 Now you can run the docker image like so